ShisoftResearch/bifrost/README.md

 It is similar to another of my Clojure project [cluster-connecter](https://github.com/shisoft/cluster-connector), but no longer require any third-party software like Zookeeper or etcd.
 Bifrost will ship with it's own reliable data store based on raft [consensus algorithm](https://raft.github.io/) state machines.
 Users are also able to build their own reliable data structures by implementing state machine commands.

+**Bifrost is still in very early stage of development and it is not suggested to be used in any kind of projects until it is stabilized**

 ###Progress Check List

 - [ ] RPC